fwd/nano-to/readme.md

 **Limited Commercial Use:**

 - ✅ Personal & Open Source
-- ✅ Commercial use where Nano.to Usernames or Checkout is **NOT** the end product.
+- ✅ Commercial use where Nano.to Usernames or Checkout is **NOT** the end-product.
-- ❌ Re-selling/Re-Packing: Nano.to Usernames or Checkout **IS** the end product.
+- ❌ Re-selling/Re-Packing: Nano.to Usernames or Checkout **IS** the end-product.

 Questions about licensing?
 Email: hello[@]nano.to